-Here’s how to sell a house by owner for cash:
+Here’s how to sell a house without a realtor in Georgia for cash:

 - Sell Your Home By Owner in Georgia to Cash Home Buyers: Georgia cash buyers typically offer 50% to 70% of the property’s Fair Market Value.
 They can help you sell your house as is in Georgia by owner i.e. in its existing condition, without any repairs.

-» Sell My House Fast for Cash: Attract maximum cash offers when selling your house yourself in Georgia.
+» Sell My House Fast for Cash: Attract maximum cash offers when selling your home by owner in Georgia.

 Consider the following sell-by-owner alternatives if saving money is your main goal:

-- Flat Fee MLS: Flat Fee MLS companies get you on the MLS for a small flat fee saving you thousands in commissions.
-Best Flat Fee MLS listing companies like Houzeo can get you on the MLS within 48 hours, or even faster!
+- Flat Fee MLS: A flat fee Realtor or a Flat Fee MLS company gets you on the MLS for a small flat fee saving you thousands in commissions.
+Best Georgia Flat Fee MLS listing companies like Houzeo can get you on the MLS within 48 hours, or even faster!

 The Bottom Line